wizicer/IcerSite/_questions/unity/en/make-health-bar-in-unity3d-5-which-is-using-new-GUI-system.md

 ---
 title: make health bar in unity3d 5 (which is using new GUI system)
+ref: make health bar in unity3d 5 (which is using new GUI system)
 date: 2016-5-14
 lang: en
 category: Unity